Symposium 2025

 Stream B: Critical Minerals & future of grids

-Session B2 on future of grids will be chaired by Vincent Debusscherre, Program Director & Associate Professor at University Grenoble Alps
+Session B2 on future of grids will be chaired by Vincent Debusscherre, Program Director & Associate Professor at Université Grenoble Alpes and Gary Rosengarten, Professor & Director of Sustainable Technologies and Systems Enabling Impact Platform at RMIT

 Symposium Close